tensorflow/community/rfcs/20200612-stream-executor-c-api.md

 make the best effort to perform any updates in a backwards compatible way.
 For e.g. we plan to keep track of struct sizes.

-After a bake-in period of 6 months we will revisit and consider moving the API to _tensorflow/c/_ directory.
+We will have an initial bake-in period before we consider moving the API out of experimental directory.

 ## Alternatives Considered